OpenHydrology/floodestimation/docs/source/tutorial.rst

     dee_catchment = load_catchment('River Dee.CD3')

-This loads the catchment from the `.CD3` file as an :class:`floodestimation.entities.Catchment` object.
+This loads the catchment from the `.CD3` file as an :class:`.entities.Catchment` object.
 See the `reference manual <entities.html>`_ for a detailed description of all object attributes.

 .. code-block:: python

     gauged_catchments = CatchmentCollections(db_session)

-This creates a :class:`floodestimation.collections.CatchmentCollections` object for quick access to gauged catchment data stored in the database.
+This creates a :class:`.collections.CatchmentCollections` object for quick access to gauged catchment data stored in the database.
 The **first time**, when the database is still empty, the data will be automatically downloaded from the `National River Flow Archive website <http://www.ceh.ac.uk/data/nrfa/peakflow_overview.html>`_.
 This might take a little while.